How to Build Simple React App (Part 1)

 import Root from './components/Root/Root';

-Remove line that includes index.css (and move css file into src/components/Root/assets/style).
+Remove the line that includes index.css (and move css file into src/components/Root/assets/style).

 And also we want to change rendering, not to render App component, but Root.
 So our render will look like this: